 ABP is committed to improving its practices to combat slavery and human trafficking.
-During 2022, we worked to increase awareness of modern slavery and human trafficking by way of a new poster campaign and rolling out a new tool box talk.
+During 2023, we continued to ensure that awareness and the ability to report acts of modern slavery and human trafficking remained a priority, and our associated policies and contractual controls remained appropriate and relevant.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes ABP's slavery and human trafficking statement for the financial year ended 31 December 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes ABP's slavery and human trafficking statement for the financial year ended 31 December 2023.
 This statement has been approved by ABP's board of directors.